Major Selection and Career Exploration

 Students need to obtain prior approval for off-campus coursework.
 Gather course descriptions of the classes you will be taking and bring these and the "prior approval form" to the chair of the appropriate department.
 The form can be downloaded here.

 Upon completion of the course, send a transcript to University College for evaluation.
 You must receive a C or better in order to transfer the course successfully.

-Tutoring is offered at the university’s Academic Enhancement Center (AEC) which is a part of University College.
+Tutoring is offered at the university’s Academic Enhancement Center (AEC) which is a part of University College for Academic Success.
 The AEC is located on the fourth floor of Roosevelt Hall.
 During evening hours, the AEC may be accessed through the rear first-floor doors, marked as a handicap-accessible ramp entranceway.
 The AEC has a staff of peer tutors, academic skills counselors, and writing instructors available to support your academic goals.
 More information can be found on their web site at http://www.uri.edu/aec/.

 Click on the following to browse to the online description of University of Rhode Island’s “General Education” (Gen Ed) Program.
 While all undergraduate students complete the general education program at URI, please be aware that many colleges and/or majors specify what they want their students to take within the general education program.
 For undeclared students, the best advice is to take courses within gen ed that would work for any majors they are considering.
 UC Professional Advisors are happy to help students find such courses.University of Rhode Island General Education Program

 The University’s Academic Enhancement Center (AEC) provides assistance if you find yourself in this situation.
 Many students are challenged by learning new study skills and strategies at the college level.
 Please contact the AEC for more information on assessment of your study activities and whether or not there may be new ways of learning that would lead you to more academic success.
 Visit the AEC online at: http://www.uri.edu/aec/